dharmendra-singh-ch3/Python-Foundation-End-to-End-Case-Study-E-Commerce-Analytics-Project/README.md

 Business Context:
 The client is one of the leading online market place in India and would like partner with Analytixlabs.
 Client wants help in measuring, managing and analysing performance of business.
-Analytixlabs has hired you as an analyst for this project where client asked you to provide data driven insights about business and understand customer, seller behaviors, product behavior and channel behavior etc...
+Analytixlabs has hired us as an analyst for this project where client asked you to provide data driven insights about business and understand customer, seller behaviors, product behavior and channel behavior etc...
 While working on this project, you are expected to clean the data (if required) before analyze it.